-Keeping your paperwork in order is an unavoidable part of being self employed.
-But with a few simple tips and a bit of technology, you can make organising your business receipts much more simple and less painful.
+Keeping your paperwork for HMRC in order is an unavoidable part of being self employed.
+However, with a few simple tips and a bit of technology, you can organise your business receipts much more simple and less painful.

 HMRC states that you must keep your all your business paperwork, including your business receipts, for six years.
-Business Paperwork is a term which covers all the paperwork you receive and send out in relation to all the income & expenses in your business and includes:
+Business Paperwork is a term which covers all the paperwork you receive.
+It also includes the ones you send out in relation to all the income & expenses in your business.
+These include:

 - Bank statements